FormidableLabs/next-urql/README.md

 ```

 Read more below in the [API](#API) section to learn more about the arguments that can be passed to `withUrqlClient`.

+#### Integration with `_app.js`

+Next allows you to override the root of your application using a special page called [`_app.js`](https://nextjs.org/docs#custom-app).
+If you want to have all GraphQL requests in your application fetched on the server-side, you _could_ wrap the component exported by `_app.js` in `withUrqlClient`.
+However, be aware that this will opt you out of [automatic static optimization](https://nextjs.org/docs#automatic-static-optimization) for your entire application.
+In general, it's recommended practice to only use `withUrqlClient` on the pages that have GraphQL operations in their component tree.
+Read more in the [Caveats](#Caveats) section.

 ### API